Medical Device Flash Storage: Factors to Consider

 Hospitals and other medical organizations have grown increasingly reliant on technology to deliver patient care and coordinate medical information.
-The result is a vast quantity of medical information that requires secure and reliable storage.
+The result is a vast quantity of medical information that requires secure and reliable storage for any medical device.
 Medical hardware and flash storage naturally go hand-in-hand.
 When choosing a flash storage solution for medical data, there are a few important considerations OEMs must keep in mind.

 The Average Size of Medical Files

 Medical files typically contain large amounts of data, whether they are electronic health records (EHRs) or imaging scans.
 The average x-ray alone requires about 8 MB of space, and a typical magnetic resonance imaging (MRI) scan of a patient’s brain involves taking well over 200 images.
 In short, just one patient may require several gigabytes of data storage, and the average hospital or healthcare clinic may see thousands of patients each year.
 This means that it’s necessary to choose flash storage for a medical device that offers a large capacity.

 The Need for HIPAA Compliance